mkyoh/Music_app/README.md

 ## Overview

-To do list app help us to list(add) our favorite music
+Music app help us to list(add) our favorite music or  create our playlist

 ## Technologies Used